cxmeel/sift/README.md

 ### Arrays (Lists)

 - `at`: Get an element at a specific index (negative indices are supported).
+- `difference`: Returns an array of values that are in the first array, but not in the other arrays.
+- `differenceSymmetric`: Returns an array of values that are in the first array, but not in the other arrays, and vice versa.
 - `freeze`: Freeze an array.
 - `freezeDeep`: Freeze an array and all nested arrays.
 - `is`: Check if the passed value is an array.